rose-collectionservices/digital-archives/Processing Tiers/Tier 1.md

     *  Add seeds to Archive-It and start test crawl
     *  QA and save
     *  Create additional accession record
-13. Create or update finding aid with digital-specific information in the following fields:
+13. Create or update finding aid with digital-specific information:
     * Extent
     * Abstract
     * Scope and content note